The Gender Pay Gap in Medicine (2026): Latest Data and Physician Salary Analysis

 gender pay gap in medicine 2026 physician salary comparison data chart

-The latest data from Marit Health, analyzing over 14,000 anonymous full-time physician salary submissions through January 2026, paints a stark picture: female physicians earn about $0.78 for every $1.00 in total compensation earned by their male peers .
+The latest data from Marit Health, analyzing over 14,000 anonymous full-time physician salary submissions through January 2026, highlights measurable differences in compensation: female physicians earn about $0.78 for every $1.00 in total compensation earned by their male peers .

 This 2026 report provides the definitive analysis of the gender pay gap in medicine.
 We examine the latest data, break down the factors driving the disparity, explore how it plays out across specialties and career stages, and analyze what's being done - and what still needs to change.